Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 | Injection Site Reactions | 2-8% | N/A (oral) |

 SARM side effects present more concerning patterns based on available data.
 Liver toxicity appears frequently in case reports, with some users experiencing ALT and AST elevations exceeding 5 times the upper limit of normal (Bedi et al., JAMA Internal Medicine, 2021).
-Unlike peptides, SARMs lack comprehensive safety monitoring or established protocols for managing adverse events.
+Unlike peptides, SARMs lack thorough safety monitoring or established protocols for managing adverse events.

 Testosterone suppression represents a significant concern with SARM use.
 Studies show that compounds like LGD-4033 can reduce endogenous testosterone production by 50-70% even at modest doses, requiring post-cycle therapy protocols similar to anabolic steroids (Basaria et al., Journal of Clinical Endocrinology and Metabolism, 2013).
 This suppression can persist for months after discontinuation, potentially causing long-term hormonal dysfunction.